Disclosure: This Disney Cruise page contains affiliate links. Read full Disclosure Policy.

 Thanks to their in-depth experience with Disney Cruises, they can not only help you find the best deal for your family, but they can recommend staterooms, destinations, and give you personalized suggestions that will fit your budget and preferences.

 Using a Disney travel agent is free to you.
 I find their extensive experience and personal touch to be so valuable.

 The Disney Cruise Line fleet currently consists of four ships:

 Entering service in 1998 and 1999 respectively, the Magic and Wonder are the two oldest and smallest ships in the fleet.
 Both have recently undergone major upgrades and refurbishments.

 The Dream and Fantasy set sail in 2011 and 2012, thus are newer and are much larger, holding up to 48% more passengers than the original two ships.

-Also, Disney has commissioned the construction of three new cruise ships, scheduled to arrive in 2021, 2022, and 2023.
+Also, Disney has commissioned the construction of three new cruise ships, with the first scheduled to arrive in 2022.

 The first of these will be called Disney Wish.